Eduardo2804/Eduardo2804/README.md

 - 👋 Hi, I’m @Eduardo2804
 - 👀 I’m interested in software develompment and programming
 - 🌱 I’m currently learning java, phynton, PHP and HTML
-- 💞️ I’m looking to collaborate on fornt-end and back-end projects
+- 💞️ I’m looking to collaborate on front-end and back-end projects
 - 📫 How to reach me on www.linkedin.com/in/karlos28

 <!---